aerospike/aerospike-client-nodejs/doc/configuration.md

 - `scan` – The global policy for scan operations, defined using a [Scan Policy Object](policies.md#ScanPolicy)
 - `write` – The global policy for write operations, defined using a [Write Policy Object](policies.md#WritePolicy)

+### `log` attribute

+The `log` attribute is an object that contatins configuration for logging from the API.
+Logging is provided only for the API, not application.

+The attributes of `log` object.

+- `level` - logging severity, defined using [aerospike.log object](log.md).
+- `file`  - file descriptor which is obtained using fs.open().